 Once you have your style picked out, you might be wondering how to choose a ceiling fan color and finish.
-The most important thing to remember when selecting a color for your ceiling fan is to ensure the downrod matches the rest of the fan.
-Another good strategy is to match your ceiling fan’s color to that of the most prominent hardware features in the room.
+When selecting a color for your ceiling fan, the most important thing to remember is to ensure the download matches the fan’s rest.
+Another good strategy is to match your ceiling fan’s color to that of the room’s most prominent hardware features.

 5. CEILING FAN EFFICIENCY & AIRFLOW